 the political problems of the developing countries and new democracies;

-the development of international politics during the 20th and 21st centuries;
+the development of international politics during the 20th century;

 the development of the European Union and the role of Sweden in the international arena.